2021 Steeplechase Rescheduled To June 5, 2021

 At this time, TIEC is planning to allow current ticket holders to attend the 2021 steeplechase, provided that federal and state restrictions for public events are lifted.
 No additional tickets will be sold at this time; however, the races will be live streamed for the public to watch online from the safety and comfort of their homes.
 Depending on conditions, additional tickets may be sold before the event.

-Our plans also include re-instating the pre-race celebration Friday evening, April 9.
-This will include dinner and live music by the group, The Super 60’s.
+Our pre-race celebration has also been tentatively rescheduled for Friday evening, June 4.
+This will include live music by the group, The Super 60’s.
+Covid conditions will determine if we are able to go forward with the party.
 We will keep you updated as we move forward with plans for the race and surrounding activities.

 Block House Steeplechase – The Event